So you’re looking for a new pair of headphones for your Chromebook (or earbuds).

 There’s also a built-in mic and the connector is a standard 3.5mm jack that works with most laptops, TVs, phones, and other devices.

 No complaints here.
-It comes in a variety of headphone colors like green, blue, black, mix, silver, red, pink, and more.
+It comes in a variety of headphone colors like black, blue and white.
 Wireless and works with Chromebooks via Bluetooth.

 They’re you’re standard run-of-the-mill earbuds with wireless Bluetooth connectivity.
 The most striking feature is the case.
 It looks like some high-tech charging case from the future with a digital battery meter display.